Leave or let live? Arabs move in to Jewish settlements

 Palestinians living in the settlements are mostly from East Jerusalem, which Israeli forces seized in the 1967 Middle East war.
 As Israel regards all of the city as its unified capital, they hold Israeli residency permits although they are not citizens.

-However, most world powers do not recognize Israel's designation of East Jerusalem, and want to see it as the capital of a future Palestinian state.
+However, most world powers do not recognise Israel's designation of East Jerusalem, and want to see it as the capital of a future Palestinian state.

 UPSIDES AND DOWNSIDES